-- Externally Owned Accounts (EOAs): - Associated with a private/public key pair. - The user who owns this key has full control of the currency in this account. - Contract account: - Associated with a smart contract code. - Does not have a private key, it is owned and controlled by the logic of the code. - Both account types have addresses. - EOA: derived from its public key (hash then take least 20 bytes). - Contract accounts: derived from the creator's address (the user who deployed the smart contract) and his/her account nonce. - One needs an EOA to create a contract account.
+- (1) Externally Owned Accounts (EOAs):

+- Associated with a private/public key pair.

+- The user who owns this key has full control of the currency in this account.

+- (2) Contract account:

+- Associated with a smart contract code.

+- Does not have a private key, it is owned and controlled by the logic of the code.

+- Both account types have addresses.

+- EOA: derived from its public key (hash then take the least 20 bytes of the hash).

+- Contract accounts: derived from the creator's address (the user who deployed the smart contract) and his/her account nonce.

+- One needs an EOA to deploy a contract.